 Awarded THE AAA Four Diamond Designation Rating

-The Hotel Roanoke & Conference Center, Curio Collection by Hilton and The Regency Room restaurant at the historic property, have been awarded the esteemed AAA Four Diamond Designation Rating for lodging and restaurants.
+The Hotel Roanoke & Conference Center, Curio Collection by Hilton has been awarded the esteemed AAA Four Diamond Designation Rating for lodging and restaurants for the third straight year.
 The hotel is part of the exclusive Curio Collection by Hilton, a global portfolio of upper upscale, one-of-a-kind hotels and resorts all celebrated for their individuality.

-“We are honored to receive the coveted AAA Four Diamond Rating for both the hotel and The Regency Room,” said Brian Wells, general manager of The Hotel Roanoke & Conference Center, Curio Collection by Hilton.
+“We are honored to receive the coveted AAA Four Diamond Rating again for the hotel and we’re honored to be recognized with an additional Best of Inspector’s Award for housekeeping,” said Brian Wells, general manager of The Hotel Roanoke & Conference Center, Curio Collection by Hilton.
 "The importance and responsibility of representing Virginia’s Blue Ridge to our visitors and guests is an honor and the AAA Four Diamond designation affirms our commitment.
-It's a source of tremendous pride for our entire team."
+It's a source of tremendous pride for our entire team, especially given the many hardships faced throughout the past year."

 For more than 80 years, AAA has used professional inspectors to conduct in-person property inspections.
 Just 6.1 percent of the more than 27,000 AAA Inspected & Approved hotels make the Four Diamond list.
 The company’s team of inspectors assesses each of the eligible properties based on comfort, cleanliness, security and available services and amenities.
 With a far greater inventory than any other rating entity, AAA’s rating system covers the United States, Canada, Mexico and the Caribbean.